HTTP-RPC/Kilo/README.md

 While it is not required, `POST` requests that create resources often return a value that can be used to identify the resource for later retrieval, update, or removal.

 ## PUT
-The `PUT` method updates existing information on the server.
+The `PUT` method updates existing information on the server. `PUT` arguments are passed in the query string.
 For example, the following request might be used to modify the end date of a calendar event:

     PUT /calendar?eventID=102&end=2016-06-28T15:30

 `PUT` requests generally do not return a value.

 ## DELETE
-The `DELETE` method removes information from the server.
+The `DELETE` method removes information from the server. `DELETE` arguments are passed in the query string.
 For example, this request might be used to delete a calendar event:

     DELETE /calendar?eventID=102